-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical and rectal exam will be done.
-Finding the disease early is important.
-The pouch can break, releasing stool into the abdomen.
-This is a medical emergency that requires surgery.
+An early diagnosis is important.

 The goals of treatment are to:

-Antibiotics and other medications are given to fight the infection.
-Pain medications and drugs are given to decrease the abdominal pain.
+Antibiotics are given to fight any infection.
+Pain medicine can help to manage the abdominal pain.

-You may also be given medication to help control vomiting.
+You may also be given medicine to help control vomiting.

 Surgery to remove the section of the bowel with pouches may be advised if: